 vi.
 Compliance with Secretarial Standards: Your Company has complied with the applicable Secretarial Standards, issued by the Institute of Company Secretaries of India, relating to Board Meetings and General Meetings.

-have been made on a prudent and reasonable basis, so as to give a true and fair view of the state of affairs of the Company as on 31st March 2022, and, of the profits of the Company for the financial year ended on that date;
+(c) the accounting policies selected were applied consistently and the judgments and estimates related to these annual accounts have been made on a prudent and reasonable basis, so as to give a true and fair view of the state of affairs of the Company as on March 31, 2024, and, of the profits of the Company for the financial year ended on that date;

 x.
 Regulatory Orders: No significant or material orders were passed by the regulators or courts or tribunals which impact the going concern status and Company’s operations in future.

-Pursuant to Section 134 of the Act, in relation to the Annual Accounts
+Pursuant to Section 134 (5) of the Act, in relation to the annual

-for the financial year 2021-22, your Directors confirm that:
+accounts for the financial year 2023-24, your Directors confirm that:

-Employees are vital and most valuable assets of your Company.
-Your Directors value the professionalism and commitment of all employees of the Company and place on record their appreciation of the contribution and efforts made by all the employees in ensuring excellent all-round performance.
-Your Board also thank and express their gratitude for the support and co-operation received from all the stakeholders including viewers, producers, customers, vendors, advertising agencies, investors, bankers and regulatory authorities.
+Employees are vital and the most valuable assets of your Company.
+Your Directors value the professionalism and commitment of all employees of the Company and place on record their appreciation for the contribution and efforts made by all the employees in ensuring excellent all-round performance.
+Your Board also thanks and expresses its gratitude for the support and co-operation received from all the stakeholders including viewers, producers, customers, vendors, advertising agencies, investors, bankers and regulatory authorities.

 For and on behalf of the Board